sfxon/sfxon/README.md

-It's a great day for jousting!
+It's a great day for pinball.